turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 end
 ```

-Run the test, and all the errors should be back to passing.
+Run the test, and all the tests should be back to passing.
 We still have a
 single failure, and that's the test we're interested in:

 ```plain